JesseTG/melonds-ds/README.md

 melonDS DS will run on the following platforms, assuming it's used with a frontend that also supports them:

-- Windows
+- Windows (x86_64)
-- macOS
+- macOS (x86_64 and arm64)
-- Linux
+- Linux (x86_64 and arm64)
-- Android
+- Android (arm64)
-- iOS
+- iOS (arm64)

 Available features may vary depending on the platform and frontend.

+The legacy melonDS core has builds for the Nintendo Switch and for 32-bit versions of the above platforms,
+_but melonDS DS will not support these platforms unless there's enough demand_.

 # Building